 Alongside the basic skills that lie within the curriculum objectives, children are also taught deepen their understanding through a pedagogy that focusses on questioning, reasoning and problem solving; every lesson is a challenge for every child.
 We do not believe in tricks and cheats – we believe in deep conceptual understanding that allows children to understand the purpose and value of mathematics in the modern world.

-Content displayed below is a broad outline of the areas of maths taught in each year group.
+Content for Maths teaching each term can be found on the Year Group Overviews.
 The three main aims of the National Curriculum: fluency, reasoning and problem solving encompass every lesson in every year group and are a constant focus for teaching.
-Also included is a draft routeway policy of methods used in each year group as well as a copy of the parent workshop which was delivered by Mr Kirby this year.
+Also included is a draft routeway policy of methods used in each year group as well as a copy of the parent workshop which was delivered by Mr Kirby.